 There are dozens upon dozens of recipes for roast beef sandwiches.
 The vast majority of them give the culinary staple an overtly gourmet twist.
 Let’s face it, a great roast beef does not have a plethora of bells and whistles to be pleasing to the pallet.
 A traditional sandwich delightfully enhanced by the intense kick of flavor that is a creamy aioli, is all your taste buds need to be thoroughly pleased.

-Your sandwich can be customized even more with the preparation of the roast beef.
-You can choose to use: slow roasted, deli-style, medium rare or well done.
+Your sandwich can be customized even more with the preparation of roast beef.
+You can choose to use: slow-roasted, deli-style, medium rare, or well done.
 The seasoning of your roast beef makes a great difference in taste as well.
 Most people when preparing roast beef simply slow roast it and depend on the natural juices and flavor to season it; this natural flavor can be enhanced with herbs and spices during the cooking process.